2017年11月22日 11 22, 2017 EVENT REPORT TALK workshops

 Prof. Arvanitakis shared his experience of his first semester as an academic by his having gone through five emotions every day, feeling like: 1) as if he were a fraud 2) as if he were not good at writing 3) as if he were clueless (referring to a ‘smart person syndrome’) 4) questioning whether this was what he really wanted to do 5) he could always go back to banking/ living with his parents.
 In regard to this, he mentioned that as an international trend, about 50% of PhD students graduating do not go into academia, but enter government/non-government organizations, take up entrepreneurial roles or go into private corporations and so on.
 The broader issue mentioned was that, in fact, PhD students who don’t make into academia feel like a failure.
 So, Prof. Arvanitakis’ assertion was that there has to be a cultural change among the students, and as academics, we have to try to explain to them that there’s change in the market place, and that the market forces are actually re-shaping academia as well.

 It was also mentioned that in Australia, the government is trying to promote such change by promoting exchange of experiences between academia and industry.
 Moreover, the tendency in Australia of research being considered more highly than teaching was mentioned as well.

 Besides, another example of a recent government involvement in academia was that of the Indonesian government where it declared all its universities to climb 10 places in ranking in the next four years, by funding 5,000 PhD scholarships.

 According to Prof. Arvanitakis, a recent study that analysed job descriptions for junior academic posts, has found a trend that requires early career academics to be multitasking, multitalented 'superheroes' if they want to get a job.
-In order to gain their initial position in academia, a candidate's ability to simply balance teaching and research is indeed, no longer enough.
+In order to gain their initial positions in academia, a candidate's ability to simply balance teaching and research is indeed, no longer enough.